faros-ai/faros-events-cli/README.md

     --deploy_end_time "2021-07-20T18:08:42.024Z"
 ```

-Same as in earlier section, you can report this information in parts, e.g. deploy started, deploy completed.
+Same as in earlier section, you can report this information in parts, e.g. build started, build completed, deploy started, deploy completed.

 ## Code quality